 Selenium is the most widely used tool for running browser automation tests.
 Essentially, developers can use Selenium to monitor browser and website behavior without opening and executing an entire browser instance.
 This article will detail how to set up a proxy server and use it to access the website via Selenium.

-Setting up a Proxy Server
+Setting Up a Proxy Server using Selenium

 An unauthenticated proxy server in Selenium can be set up with the following steps: